 - In case of any legal proceedings against the deceased, the beneficiary must be notified about the same.

 - In NSW, all beneficiaries of Will have a right to receive a share of the estate within 12 months of the deceased’s death unless otherwise specified in the Will.
+The rights of beneficiaries holding a residual or remainder interest in an estate are much broader.
+When they fall into the residuary category, the entitlement to access to information extends to the ability to access information relating to the management and administration of the estate in its entirety.

 - Lastly, the beneficiaries must receive a Statement of Distribution which provides information about their share of the estate, including how the executors calculated that information.